 Whether you’re growing your product and engineering team to establish roles dedicated to integration development, you’re adopting an iPaaS solution, or going with another option entirely, each scenario requires buy-in from your leadership team.

 If your leadership team doesn’t see the value in developing integrations at scale with iPaaS, they likely won’t approve of the upfront costs to the business or to your customers.
 Alternatively, if your leadership team is not ready to invest in a dedicated internal engineering team, an iPaaS solution might be a more financially feasible route for growing your tech partner program.

 Some iPaaS solutions require your company to take on the cost of using their platform, while others require your customers to take on the cost.
 You’ll need to determine how these costs will impact your revenue, retention, and integration adoption rates.

 Mathur suggests conducting a cost-benefit analysis to see which option is best-suited for your team, and present your findings to your leadership team to determine the best course of action.
 Some iPaaS vendors have a platform fee, cost per integration, cost for customer usage of each integration, and so on.

 HubSpot has a list of the top 22 iPaaS vendors so you can compare the features of each one and determine the best fit for your tech ecosystem.
 From there, you can research your favorite iPaaS vendors to learn more about the benefits and pricing.

 If you’re researching options for scaling your tech ecosystem, check out our article on how we launched our tech ecosystem with more than 30 integrations in just six months in 2021.
 We did a ton of the research for you, like determining:

 Want to get a pulse on what your peers in the industry are doing to grow their tech partner programs?
-Check out our State of the Partner Ecosystem Report below (and stay tuned for our 2022 State of the Partner Ecosystem Survey coming soon!).
+Sign up below for the 2022 State of the Partner Ecosystem Report.